 Learning to infuse store-bought gummies can be brand new to even the most seasoned cannabis consumer, so here are some of the most common FAQs I get asked from my Well With Cannabis Community.

-Only if you fail to evaporate off the alcohol and consume a lot of gummies with alcohol on them.
-If you evaporate off all of the alcohol as recommended, you will not get drunk.
+Only if you fail to evaporate the alcohol and consume a lot of gummies with alcohol on them.
+If you evaporate all of the alcohol as recommended, you will not get drunk.

 No, it is not recommended to try this process with an oil-based tincture.
 The oil does not evaporate and will just leave you with an oil-coated gummy.

-If you're brand new to edibles, you should always follow the golden dosage rule of "start low and go slow".
+If you're brand new to edibles, you should always follow the golden dosage rule of "start low and go slow" when working with THC.
 You can always go back and add more drops if you find they are not as strong as you want.
 If you have a higher tolerance, add more drops.
 Just be careful not to overdo it.

 Yes!
 If you want my recipe on that, I'll leave it right here.